acnicholas/scaddins/README.md

 # SCaddins #

 SCaddins is a collection of Revit add-ins.
-Currently is supports Revit version 2014-2016 Have a look at the [**wiki**](https://bitbucket.org/anicholas/scaddins/wiki/Home) for more information on each utility.
+Currently Revit versions 2014-2016 are supported.

+Have a look at the [**wiki**](https://bitbucket.org/anicholas/scaddins/wiki/Home) for more information on each utility.